lce00/Open_Source/README.md

   + a
     + nice day ^^

-This is just a paragraph:
+This is just a paragraph

     printf("This is a code block");

-This is not a code block.

 * * *